StackMCP

 WebMCP flips the direction.
 Instead of connecting an AI to tools inside your editor, it lets your deployed website expose structured tools to AI agents that visit it.

 The specification was published as a W3C Community Group report on February 10, 2026.
-It defines two approaches for websites to declare their tools:
+It defines two approaches:

 Declarative: HTML attributes on existing form elements that describe what each form does in terms an AI agent can understand.
-This requires minimal code changes -- you annotate your existing markup, and agents can discover and use your forms without scraping.
+Minimal code changes -- annotate your existing markup.

-Imperative: A JavaScript API (navigator.modelContext) that lets you register tools programmatically.
-This is more powerful and supports complex interactions that go beyond simple form submissions -- things like multi-step workflows, real-time data queries, and conditional logic.
+Imperative: A JavaScript API (navigator.modelContext) that lets you register tools programmatically for complex interactions beyond simple form submissions.

 The Connection

-Here is where these two protocols meet.
-They are not competing.
-They are not even alternatives.
+These protocols are not competing.
 They are two halves of the same workflow.

-The workflow goes like this: you use MCP servers in your editor to build your website.
+You use MCP servers in your editor to build your website.
 Then you add WebMCP to that website so AI agents can use it.
-Same protocol family, both sides of the same coin.

 The Full Cycle: Three Examples